 Interview Editor Stacie Fraser is in her senior year at Arizona State University.
 She is studying English Literature and will be graduating in May.
 After graduating, she hopes to apply her skills learned throughout college to a career in editing and publishing.
 This is her first semester working with Superstition Review.

-Nonfiction Editor Terrah Hancock is an English Literature major at Arizona State University.
+Terrah Hancock is the nonfiction editor for Issue 7.
+She is an English Literature major at Arizona State University.
 Her essay, "Snobbery Tower" is being published in the upcoming edition of Lux Literary Magazine.
 She has also finished a working draft of her memoir entitled Singing Myself To Sleep and is in the editorial phase of publication.
 Her book offers a raw view into the existence of a suburban trophy wife during the collapse of the economy and the subsequent breakdown of her life as she knew it.

-Advertising Coordinator Tyler Hughes is a Senior at Arizona State University.
+Tyler Hughes is the advertising coordinator for Issue 7.
+He is a Senior at Arizona State University.
 He will be graduating in 2011 with a degree in English Literature.
 After graduation he would like to be able to apply his skills and experiences learned at ASU and interning for Superstition Review to get a career in publishing and editing.
 He also has a passion for writing fiction and hopes to be able to find a home for his writings.
 This is his first year working for Superstition Review.